leotaku/tower-livereload/README.md

 ## Ecosystem compatibility

-`tower-livereload` has been built from the ground to provide the highest amount of ecosystem compatibility.
+`tower-livereload` has been built from the ground up to provide the highest amount of ecosystem compatibility.

 The provided middleware uses the [`http`] and [`http_body`] crates as its